Image

 Phase 3

-• The study lasts between 12 to 40 months.
+• The study could last between 12 to 40 months for each person, depending on when they join.

 Study details